 Working with you ... and for you!

-Eighteen years in practice has shown him that our musculoskeletal system works according to a similar principle.
-Just as he produces pots on the potters wheel to perform their intended purpose such as pouring or serving, our musculoskeletal system is designed to be able to accommodate movement.
-As Dr. Rob and his staff work to restore a more normal movement to the tissues so they can move as they were intended to, the symptoms clear out on their own.
+Eighteen years in practice has shown him that the musculoskeletal system works according to a very similar principle.
+Just as he produces pots on his wheel that perform their intended purpose such as pouring or serving, our musculoskeletal system is designed to be able to accommodate movement.
 Form follows function.
+As Dr. Rob and his staff work to restore a more normal movement of the tissues so they can work as they were intended, the patient’s symptoms clear out on their own.
+Voila!